FabricLabs/maki/README.md

 ## Documentation
 Maki exposes an extremely simple interface to a powerful set of features.
 These features are easy to understand, as they stem from a basic set of principles and philosophies.
 We'll start with some simple definitions.

+### Why?
+In a traditional application – for example, a web application – a front-end engineer might change the interaction pattern of a particular interface control in such a way that the server interface might no longer be sufficient.
+In said traditional application, server-side changes are necessary to support the front-end engineers.
+With Maki, **interface elements can be changed freely and be predictably bound to server resources.

 ### Definitions
 In general, we'll be using the proper noun form of these definitions when referring to them explicitly.